JSsixtyfour/smashremix/readme.md

 ### Show Action and Frame
 - Pressing L toggles display of each character's current action and frame of animation.

+### Skip Training Start Cheer
+- Disables the cheer sound at the start of Training Mode.

+#### Toggle Name: Skip Training Start Cheer

 ## Japanese Gameplay
 ### Japanese Hitlag